-When sailors discovered these wind patterns it became the main sailing route to and from the New World.
-Once in the New World, sailors then discovered a strong ocean current flowing north from the island of Cuba along the East coast of America.
-Known as the Gulf Stream ^{[8]. s} Sailors could use this strong current to carry their ships northward to a point where the winds between the two pressure areas would then push them towards their destination in Europe. ^[8]

-Africa Using this combination of prevailing winds and the Gulf Stream, typical sailing times between Spain and the New World during the 18th century took about 42days each way.^[9] Faced with voyages of between 3 - 4 months, the Spanish fleet would typically make two trips per year to the New World and back.^[10] Soon a nation's power and riches became directly tied to this southern route.
+Once in the New World, sailors discovered a strong ocean current flowing north from the island of Cuba along the East coast of North America known as the Gulf Stream.
+[7] Sailors could use this strong current to carry their ships northward to a point where the winds would push them towards their destination in Europe.
+Using this combination of prevailing winds and the Gulf Stream, typical sailing times between Spain and the New World during the 18th century took about 42days each way.
+[8] Faced with voyages of between 3 to 4 months, the Spanish fleet would typically make two trips per year to the New World and back.
+[9] Soon a nation's power and riches became directly tied to this southern route.
 Not much travel or trade would be accomplished via the northern route until later when England established colonies in North America.

-Spain controlled Florida, Texas, Mexico, Central America, the north coast of South America and the Caribbean islands, so this general area became known as the "Spanish Main".
-However, this term is mostly associated with the Caribbean coastline from present day Colon Panama, through Cartagena Colombia, to the Orinoco river delta in Venezuela. ^[11] For centuries competing nations, particularly Spain and England fought for control of the "Spanish Main" and the riches traveling through it.
+Spain controlled Florida, Texas, Mexico, Central America, the north coast of South America and the Caribbean islands so this general area became known as the "Spanish Main".
+However, this term is mostly associated with the Caribbean coastline from present day Colon Panama, through Cartagena Colombia, to the

+Orinoco river delta in Venezuela.
+[10] For centuries competing nations, particularly Spain and England fought for control of the "Spanish Main" and the riches traveling through it.